ulfschneider/ulf.website/content/posts/2022-09-28-jamstack-in-20-minutes.md

 3. Run the automatic tests locally
 4. If no failures occurred, commit the changes of your source code – not the output of your build – into Git.
 You might want to ensure successful testing with a Git pre-commit hook.
 5. Push your Git content to make it available to the CDN.
 You might have a previous step to push to your test environment.
-6. The CDN will build the static contents
+6. The provider will build the static contents
-7. The CDN will run the automatic tests
+7. The provider will run the automatic tests
 8. If no failure occurred, your site goes online.
 If a failure occured, no deployment will take place and instead the previous version of your site will remain online.

 Two important things here: